The-AVR/AVR-2022/VMC/README.md

 ```

 Please note, this setup script WILL take a while the first time
-(depending on your download speed),
+(depending on your download speed).
-and you may need to re-enter your `sudo` password a few times.

 ## Usage